keeneyetact/retroBoard/README.md

 - `yarn start` to transpile the server, run the server on port 8080 and start the UI
 - Open your browser on [http://localhost:3000](http://localhost:3000)

+## How to try it out (Windows)

+Follow the steps in "How to run for development" below.

 ## How to run for development

 - Clone this repository
 - `yarn` to install the dependencies (_not_ `npm i`!)
-- Open another terminal (you need two of those)
+- Open another terminal (you need two of those, and the order is important)
-- `yarn start-server` on the first terminal to start the server bit
+- `yarn start-ui` on the first terminal to run live Webpack with hot-reload
-- `yarn start-ui` on the second terminal, to run live webpack with hot-reload
+- `yarn start-server` on the second terminal to start the backend
 - Open your browser on [http://localhost:3000](http://localhost:3000)

 ## How to run for Production using Docker